divyanshsoni2/divyanshsoni2/README.md

 ## 🔍 About Me

-I'm a results-driven Data Analyst with 4+ years of experience delivering impactful insights through statistical analysis, ETL development, and BI dashboards.
-I specialize in transforming large, complex datasets into strategic value using tools like **Python, SQL, R, Spark, and AWS**.
+I'm a results-driven Data Analyst with close to 5 years of experience delivering impactful insights through statistical analysis, ETL development, and BI dashboards.
+I specialize in transforming large, complex datasets into strategic value using tools like **Python, SQL, Tableau, Power BI, R, Spark, and AWS**.

 ---